 - Basic blog: The blogging feature could benefit from a commenting system and social sharing buttons, which are essential for most blogs.

 - Integrations: Integration with third-party tools is limited and there is no app store.

-- No members areas: Currently, password-protected pages and member areas are not available, but they may be added in the future.
+- No members areas: Although password-protected pages are available, dedicated member areas (e.g. with individual logins) are not.
+However, this may be added in the future.